 On March 26, 2010, FHA and OFS announced enhancements to the FHA-Refinance Program, designed to make homeownership more affordable for borrowers whose homes are worth less than the remaining amounts on their mortgage loans (negative equity).
-TARP funds were made available by OFS through an \$8.0 billion letter of credit facility (subsequently reduced to \$100 million), in order to fund a share of the losses associated with this program.
-This program is set to close to new borrowers on December 31, 2016, however, OFS will continue to cover potential loss claim payments through December 31, 2022.
-As of September 30, 2016,

-FHA has guaranteed 7,190 refinance loans with a total face value of almost \$1.0 billion, of which 4,156 loans are subject to OFS coverage with a face value of \$611 million.
+TARP funds were made available by OFS through an \$8.0 billion letter of credit facility (incrementally reduced to \$27 million, OFS's maximum liability for loans covered by the program as of December 31, 2016), in order to fund a share of the losses associated with this program.
+The program closed to new borrowers on December 31, 2016; however, OFS will continue to cover potential loss claim payments through December 31, 2022.
+As of September 30, 2017, FHA has guaranteed 7,234 refinance loans with a total face value of approximately \$1.0 billion, of which 4,200 loans are subject to OFS coverage with a face value of \$620 million.